 - An aesthetic design that increases the perceived value of the robot encourages users to take more care of it – prolonging its lifespan.

 And, it cannot be ignored that where a robot may be seen as a human replacement, a pleasing design will encourage the user to see it as a tool rather than a complication.

 In short – aesthetic design encourages a more positive emotional response.

 The final consideration of the visual design was the environments where the AMR would function.
 The leading marketplaces include manufacturing and factory settings, where large machinery and technology are not out of place.
 In these locations the AMR would need to be both sturdy and rugged.

 However, another aspect of the project specification is that automated robots have a place in public facing locations such as hospitals – moving laundry for example.
 In this environment where public and staff unfamiliar with AMR may come into contact with it, the product needed to be non-threatening while still carrying the warning lights and symbols required by Health and Safety.

-The end result – a visually pleasing, eye-catching design that speaks to strength, versatility and reliability.
+The end result – a visually pleasing, eye-catching design whereas innovative design that speaks to strength, versatility and reliability.
 The AMR is appealing to customers, has the added-value appeal that encourages staff to take more care of it, and all the function required for the multitude of marketplaces.
 A beautiful merge of function and form.